misuta/sunrise-ruby/README.md

 Blockchain was first defined in the source code for Bitcoin; A peer-to-peer protocol for transfer value over internet.
 Both were created by Satoshi Nakamoto ( _**et al.?**_).
 Who published the whitepaper **"[Bitcoin](https://bitcoin.org/bitcoin.pdf): A Peer-to-Peer Electronic Cash System"** on Octorber 2008.
 In 2009 the Bitcoin network began.

-# How does blockchain works?
+# How does blockchain work?

 *Grosso modo* a blockchain is set of blocks _**linked**_ with each other.
 Each block containing data.
 Since the blockchain is a distributed ledger, the recods keeping on it cannot be modified.
 With this in mind there are three components that are the Soul of this process.